How to create a web service for Microsoft Graph (Microsoft Teams)

 Microsoft Graph exposes REST APIs for these services: What’s in Microsoft Graph?

-To interact with the web API, an auth token is required.
-Instead of repeatedly (manually) obtaining that auth token, or cluttering up a workspace with a string of HTTPCallers to do the auth flow, an FME web service and web connection can be used.
+An auth token is required to interact with the web API.
+Instead of repeatedly (manually) obtaining that auth token or cluttering up a workspace with a string of HTTPCallers to do the auth flow, an FME web service and web connection can be used.

 For more information, please read this article: Web Connections and FME